Religious Trauma Therapy in Concord, NC

 -

-All religious trauma therapy sessions are currently online and are available to all adults (18+) throughout North Carolina.
-We meet using a HIPPA-compliant and secure video conferencing platform which can be accessed on any computer, tablet, or phone with access to the internet.
+All trauma therapy sessions are currently online and are available to all adults (18+) throughout North Carolina, South Carolina, and Virginia.
+We meet using a HIPAA-compliant and secure video conferencing platform which can be accessed on any device with access to the internet.
 Online therapy offers you flexibility to have your sessions from the comfort of home or anywhere that works best for you!

 -